aiidateam/aiida-website/docs/news/posts/2026-02-09-materys-ssh-agent-forwarding.md

 3. **Forwarder Setup**: The user's `ssh-agent` socket (`$SSH_AUTH_SOCK`) is exposed to the forwarder.
 4. **Endpoint Deployment**: The platform deploys endpoints in AiiDA pods.
 5. **Secure Communication**: All components communicate over **QUIC**, with mutual TLS ensuring end-to-end encryption.

+### Open Source

+We decided to open-source the agent-forwarder to allow the community to truly trust it and help us grow this powerful system.

+The repository is available at: https://github.com/Materys/ssh-agent-forwarder

 ---